Illinois Beach State Park

-Adeline Jay Geo-Karis Illinois Beach State Park, part of the Illinois state park system, is located along Lake Michigan in northern Lake County in northeast Illinois.
+The Illinois Beach State Park (officially the Adeline Jay Geo-Karis Illinois Beach State Park) is a state park of Illinois, located along Lake Michigan in northern Lake County in northeast Illinois.
 Together with lands to the north, including Chiwaukee Prairie, it forms most of the Chiwaukee Prairie Illinois Beach Lake Plain, an internationally recognized wet-land of importance under the Ramsar Convention.
 The park is broken into two units that encompass an area of 4160 acre and contains over six miles of Lake Michigan shoreline.
 In 2010, it was renamed for former state senator Adeline Geo-Karis.

 Recreational activities at the park include boating, swimming, hiking, bicycling, camping, bird watching, and picnicking.
 Known primarily for the beach, the park also includes hiking trails of dune areas, wetlands, prairie, and black oak savanna.
 The area at the far southern end of the park is a designated nature preserve, which was named a National Natural Landmark in 1980.